SchulzLab/TEPIC/MachineLearningPipelines/DYNAMITE/README.md

 * A file *Performance_Overview.txt* that holds information on model performance: Accuracy on Training and Test data, F1 measures.
 * A boxplot showing model performance.
 * Confusion matrices per sample and outer cross validation run.
-* A heatmap showing at the top positive and negative features sorted by the median.
+* A heatmap showing the top positive and negative features sorted by the median.

 ## Example
 To run a test trial of *DYNAMITE*, execute the script runDYNAMITE.sh.
 You can run it with the command